DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Placement-Setup.md

 You can create multiple individual stations directly from the main interface using the squiggly line icon in the "Section Placement" column.
 This feature allows you to:

-- **Create Quick Individual Stations** - Click the squiggly line icon to create individual stations directly from the main UI
+- **Create Quick Individual Stations** - Click the squiggly line icon to create individual stations directly from the main UI.
-- **Side Definition** - Define individual stations on the side where you are clicking
+- **Side Definition** - Define individual stations on the side where you are clicking.
-- **Default Angle and naming** - Stations are created with a default 90-degree angle and default naming based on the picked location
+- **Default Angle and naming** - Stations are created with a default 90-degree angle and default naming based on the picked location.
-- **Section Reference Constraint** - Station selection is constrained to the Section Reference that has been selected
+- **Section Reference Constraint** - Station selection is constrained to the Section Reference that has been selected.

 This provides a fast and intuitive way to place individual stations without navigating to separate setup dialogs.
 After creation, the user can go to the settings to make any update.